minetest/minetest/README.txt

 An InfiniMiner/Minecraft inspired game.

-Copyright (c) 2010-2012 Perttu Ahola <celeron55@gmail.com>
+Copyright (c) 2010-2013 Perttu Ahola <celeron55@gmail.com>
-and ther contributors (see source file comments and the version control log)
+and their contributors (see source file comments and the version control log)

 In case you downloaded the source code:
 ---------------------------------------